 (5) If the information is sent to the person, the Minister may require the person to pay a fee of an amount equal to the total costs incurred in sending the information (including any packaging costs).

+[Regulation 93 amended in Gazette 24 Jun 2016 p.
+2331.]

 Division 4 — Release of mining samples

 94. Purpose of Division